 Did you know: Midrive is the #1 national driving lesson provider on Trustpilot!
 Find out more.

-It’s essential that your windscreen is clean so that you can see the road in front of you, and it’s important that your windscreen is smooth so that your windscreen wipers don’t catch and become damaged.
+As you'll find out in your driving lessons, it’s essential that your windscreen is clean so that you can see the road in front of you, and it’s important that your windscreen is smooth so that your windscreen wipers don’t catch and become damaged.

 Even if the glass on your windscreen is chipped and not badly scratched, it’s essential to get this fixed because even small scratches on a windscreen can be a big distraction.
 Small chips on a scratched windscreen can also grow if left untreated.